razmyar/Udacity-Self-Driving-Car-Projects/README.md

-# **Udacity Self Driving Car Engineer - Term 01**
+# **Udacity Self Driving Car Engineer Course Projects**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Overview
-This repository contains all the Udacity CarND Term 01 projects.
-These projects were completed between Sep - Dec 2017.
-Please note that this repo does NOT have all the required datasets to run the notebook projects.
+This repository contains all the Udacity CarND projects.
+Please note that the required datasets for running the notebook projects are not included in that this repo.
 However, you should be able to find them on [Udacity GitHub](https://github.com/udacity).

 #### Getting Started
 To setup, follow the instruction in [ CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit).
 Once completed, to start Jupyter in your browser, use terminal to navigate to the project directory and then run ``jupyter notebook  ``.